mwhitney57/PiPAA/README.md

 ### ℹ Additional Information
 Many thanks again to all developers who created or contributed to the projects listed in the [Binaries](#-binaries) and [Libraries](#-libraries) sections.
 These libraries heavily streamlined the process of developing PiPAA, and they have vastly increased its capability.

+The `PiPAA-with-Java.zip` archive found in each release contains an [Adoptium](https://adoptium.net/) JRE build for Windows x64.
+If you have a Windows aarch64 system, you can download a replacement [here](https://adoptium.net/temurin/releases/?os=windows&arch=aarch64&package=jre).

 **System Compatibility**<br/>
 PiPAA was designed just for computers running versions of Windows.
 Other operating systems are highly unlikely to work.
 Support for them may come with future updates, but do not expect positive results on other systems until then.

 **Java Compatibility**<br/>
-PiPAA is built using Java 17.
-If you do not have Java 17 or higher installed, you may download the `PiPAA-with-Java.zip` asset from a full PiPAA release.
-Unzip after downloading and keep `PiPAA.exe` in the unzipped folder.
+PiPAA is built using Java 17, and will be using Java 21 by release of `v1.0.0`.
+If you **do not** have Java 17 or higher installed, you may download the `PiPAA-with-Java.zip` asset from a full PiPAA release.
+Unzip after downloading and run `PiPAA.exe`.
+Keep the application in the unzipped folder so that it can use the provided Java build.
 To update, simply replace the `PiPAA.exe` file with the new one.
 Instead, you can use PiPAA's over-the-air updating feature within the app to automatically update for you.